HristoYonkov/Auction-House-ExamProject/README.md

 The app works as platform for post auction sales with basic functionality.
 Every user(not logged in) have access to: Home , catalog , Search, Details, Register and Login.
-Evry logged in user have acces to: Home, catalog, Search, Create Listing, Edit (if has own auction for edit, and no one bids the listing), My-Auctions and Logout.
+Evry logged in user have acces to: Home, catalog, details, Search, AddAuction, Edit (if current auction is owned by the user, and no one bids the auction).
+My-Auctions and Logout.

+In details users (logged in and auction is not their own) can follow the current auction unfollow and bid it.
+In theit private page (MyAuctions) users can se wich auctions they are created wich are followed and wich they are won.
+From MyAuctions logged in users can also delete the closed auctions iwch is opt-in in details page when they closed the auction.
+Closed auctions are appearred in published auctions with button delete!

 TechStack